 - 1. Proof of ownership or right to the land in question and may require a current Real Property Report as proof of location of development on said land. - 2.
 Landscape information and/or plans where landscaping is required by the Land Use Bylaw. - 3.
 Additional plans and information may be required and requested due to the nature and magnitude of a proposed development of use. - 4.
-Development drawings that include foundation and floor plans showing all occupancies and uses, elevations, cross sections, height by metres and the number of storeys.

-Please note: Review of a Development proposal may be delayed if the form and/or additional information provided is incomplete.
+Development drawings that include foundation and floor plans showing all occupancies and uses, elevations, cross sections, height by metres and the number of storeys. - Please note: Review of a Development proposal may be delayed if the form and/or additional information provided is incomplete.

-TELECOMMUNICATION SITING PROTOCOL APPLICATION & CHECKLIST
+CITY OF BROOKS TELECOMMUNICATION SITING PROTOCOL APPLICATION & CHECKLIST

 Date of Application:

-APPLICANT INFORMA TION

 Name of Applicant (please print): Phone (primary):

-Mailing Address: Phone ((alternate):
+Mailing Address: Phone (alternate):

 Fax:

 City/Town: Email:

 Postal Code: Check this box if you would like to receive documents through email.

-Is the applicant the owner r of the property? ☐ Yes No IF "NO" please complete box below
+Is the applicant the owner of the property?
+Yes IF "NO" please complete box below

 Name of Owner: Phone:

 Mailing Address:

-Applica nt's interest in the property:
+Applicant's interest in the property:

 Agent

-City/Town: Contractor Tenant
+City/Town: Contractor

-Postal Code: Other
+D Tenant

-PROPERTY INFORMA TION
+PROPERTY INFORMATION

 Municipal Address:

 Legal Description: Lot(s) Block Plan

 Land Use District:

 What is the existing use?

-DETAILS OF THE PROPOSED DEVELOP MENT
+DETAILS OF THE PROPOSED DEVELOPMENT

 What currently exists on the parcel?
+What currently -------------------------------------- ----------------

 What will the tower be used for?

 TOWER SIZE

-Overall tower height t Commencement Date:
+Commencement Date:

-DECLARATION OF APPLICANT/AGENT

-te and is, to the best of my knowledge, a true statement of the facts.
-I the municipality to enter upon the subject land and buildings for the application.
+The information given on this form is full and complete and is, to the best of my knowledge, a true statement of the facts.
+I also consent to an authorized person designated by the municipality to enter upon the subject land and buildings for the purpose of an inspection during the processing of this application.

+APPLICANT

-APPLICANT Registered Owner (if not the same as applicant)
+Registered Owner (if not the same as applicant)

-TELECOMMUNICATION SITING PROTOCOL APPLICATION & CHECKLIST
+CITY OF BROOKS TELECOMMUNICATION SITING PROTOCOL APPLICATION & CHECKLIST